jackycamp/ms-collect/README.md

 For instance, this package has named entities that represent MS Features and Isotopic Traces.
 But fundamentally they are just a collection of points where each point has 3 primary attributes: mass to charge (m/z), Retention Time, and Intensity/Abundance.

+It is often quite useful to visualize what is going on in these regions.
+The figures above were generated using this package.

 ## Usage
 > This section includes very basic usage, refer to the examples section for more details/advanced usage.
 Coming soon: Docs via sphynx.